djccarew/app-modernization-helm-lab/README.md

 2. From the command line type in (or copy and paste in) the following (uncommented) commands to push your changes to Github
 ```
+   # Configure your git profile on the system
+   git config --global user.email "[your-github-account-email]"
+   git config --global user.name "[your name in git]"

    # Flag changes to be pushed
    git add .